 Develop grants are a one-stage application.
-You submit a short, but complete application form, which includes a project summary and a budget (the steps and questions are detailed later in the Application Guide section later on).
+You submit a short, but complete application form on our online system, which includes a project summary and a budget (the steps and questions are detailed later in the Application Guide section later on).